 206. Introduction to Political Theory.

 A study of the answers that philosophers from Plato to Nietzsche have given to the question, “How should political life be organized?”
 This question leads us to consider the related problems of justice, power, equality, freedom and human nature.
 The course includes discussion of the strengths and weaknesses of liberal democracy.
-Also offered as Government 206 and through European Studies.
+Also offered as Government 206 and through European Studies and Peace Studies.

 208. Modern Philosophy.